Skip to content

 Short answers, pulled from the story.

-When did Japanese armour first appear in history?
+When did Japanese armour first appear?